Principal Investigator is a university employee who has a Full-Time position that includes:

 explicitly budgets for them and can be specifically identified with the project or

 activity.
-“Major project” is defined as a project that requires support which is significantly
+“Major project” is defined as a project that requires support that is significantly

 greater than the routine level of such services and or supplies provided by academic